top of page

 (The Clean Air : Carroll Forestry Program)

-The Clean Air , dubbed the Carroll Forestry Program, revolutionizes Ireland’s environmental strategy by incentivizing tree planting to combat greenhouse gases.
+The Clean Air Bill, dubbed the Carroll Forestry Program, revolutionizes Ireland’s environmental strategy by incentivizing tree planting to combat greenhouse gases.
 It measures trees’ carbon filtration, capturing CO2 and monoxide while releasing oxygen, directly addressing emissions from livestock like cattle and sheep.
 Landowners, including farmers, will receive €10,000 annually to plant and maintain 1,000 trees on their land, promoting biodiversity and sustainable land use.
+Additionally, every 10 years upon full forest maturity, the forest will be allowed to be logged and sold, with optional replanting of a new forest if desired to ensure ongoing carbon sequestration and environmental benefits.
 Inspired by David Carroll’s vision, this bill rejects ineffective green policies, focusing on tangible climate solutions.
 It empowers rural communities, enhances air quality, and positions Ireland as a leader in practical, nature-based carbon reduction.

 DAVID CARROLL

 As TAIMID Ireland’s President, I bring 30 years of expertise in construction, manufacturing, international trade, and finance.
 My vision is for Ireland is to embrace a private-sector mindset—leveraging industry knowledge, cost efficiency, and a steadfast commitment to national interests.
-I ensure every citizen’s voice shapes governance, fostering policies that reflect public needs.
-Connect with me on Twitter/X link below
+I ensure every citizen’s voice shapes governance, fostering policies that reflect public needs..

 • X